Getting Started in a Nutshell

 Both services defined above contain security annotations that restrict access to certain endpoints.
 Please add the dependency to spring-boot-security-starter to the srv/pom.xml in order to activate mock user and authentication support:

-You can also compile service definitions explicitly, for example to an OData model:
+We can optionally also compile service definitions explicitly, for example to OData EDMX metadata documents:

 cds srv/cat-service.cds -2 edmx